 Having an established social network following takes a lot of the pressure off of a new small business.
 When your food truck has its grand opening, make sure you promote it well before and during.

 In fact, keep your social media followers regularly updated on your food truck’s progress, even if you’re still learning how to start a food truck.
 This helps build anticipation for its debut.

 You can even ask for your followers’ insights and opinions on the menu, locations, and more.

 How to Start a Food Truck

-When you have done all this, keep in mind that you may need financing to help you begin.
-There are numerous small business loans that can help restaurant owners hit the ground running, like the ones we offer at Camino Financial.
+- When you have done all this, keep in mind that you may need financing to help you begin.
+Many small business loans can help restaurant owners hit the ground running.

-However, permitting for food trucks can be even more complex than those for traditional restaurants, which you will discover in more detail as you learn how to start a food truck.
+- However, permits for food trucks can be even more complicated than those for traditional restaurants, which you will discover in more detail as you learn how to start a food truck.

 Documents you need

-There are a number of official documents necessary to start that include:
+There are several official documents necessary to start that include:

 - Seller’s permit